-[14-27 of January 2019] This article has come into being through the efforts of: Valerie Gies, Jesse van Kempen, Willem Klok, Rick Peters, Arne Steemers, Nils Terpstra
+Article based on subject and findings of the discussion night held on January 14, 2019.
+Has come into being through the efforts of Valerie Gies, Jesse van Kempen, Willem Klok, Rick Peters, Arne Steemers and Nils Terpstra.

 It was one of the most frequent items in the Dutch news of past year: sustainability.
 Good news has alternated with bad news, and pessimism has sometimes prevailed in the minds of all concerned world citizens.
 One thing has become clear however; people are really struggling with making the move towards a sustainable society.
 It might very well be the biggest challenge that humanity has ever faced.
 Why though, is mankind struggling with sustainability when we have all the knowledge, resources and money?
 A few concerned and motivated students have pulled together on a serious evening of discussing and listening in order to find an answer to this question.

 What is striking about the problem of sustainability is the fact that it is very hard to grasp.
 The consequences of global warming lie in the (near) future, whereas the causes are in the very things we do every day.
 It is as such a very abstract problem, and we as humans seem to be bad at solving problems that are hard to “see”.
 Actually it is not even a problem that we can solve directly, we need to take measures to prevent this problem from becoming bigger.